-- You need to confirm that somewhere on you current license it states when it was issued, if it doesn’t contact the licensing department in the country where your licence was issued.
+- You need to confirm that somewhere on your current license it states when it was issued if it doesn’t contact the licensing department in the country where your license was issued.
 Request for a signed letter stating when your license was first issued.

 - Make sure you can prove that you have driven in the country the license was issued in for more than 3 months (you can just show them your passport for this, as they will use the date stamps in it).
-In other words you need to prove that you where in the country of your original licence for at least 90 days after the issue date of that licence.
+In other words, you need to prove that you were in the country of your original license for at least 90 days after the issue date of that license.

 - Take your current license to JAF (Japan Automobile Federation) to get them to translate it (cost Yen 3,000) – If JAF is not busy it will take about 45 minutes.

-- Depending where you live you will need to go to the driving test centre and apply.
+- Depending where you live you will need to go to the driving test center and apply.

 Generally if you live in the centre of Tokyo it will be:

 Samezu Driving Test Center

 The test center is about 10 minutes walk from the Samezu Station on the Keihin-Kyuko Line.
 Please be careful to take only local trains as express trains would not stop at this station.